aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

 > The operations perspective:
 What is the right level of reliability for the system you support?

+## Developing SLOs and SLIs

+> Make sure that your SLIs have an _event_, a success criterion, and specify where and how you record success or failure.
+Describe your specification as the proportion of events that were good.
+> Make sure that your SLO specifies both a _target_ and a _measurement window_.

 ## SLO Examples

 * 99% (averaged over 1 minute) of Get RPC calls will complete in less than 100 ms (measured across all the backend servers).